Oxynet is a powerful AI-driven toolset for the automatic interpretation of cardiopulmonary exercise test (CPET) data.

 About the Oxynet Project

-- A network of CPET experts
+- A network of CPET experts providing clinical expertise

-- A large crowdsourced dataset
+- A large crowdsourced dataset for comprehensive training

 The Pyoxynet Package

-The package includes two main models:
+The package includes two primary models:

-- Generator Model: Creates synthetic CPET data.
+- Generator Model: Creates realistic synthetic CPET data for research and validation purposes

 🐍 Install the Python package